STMicroelectronics/ispu-examples/ism330is_lsm6dso16is/sdft/README.md

 ## 1 - Introduction

-This ISPU example implements the *Sliding Discrete Fourier Transform (SDFT)* algorithm, which efficiently computes the DFT on a sliding window using dynamic programming.
+This ISPU example implements the *Sliding Discrete Fourier Transform (SDFT)* algorithm for computing the magnitude of the DFT components (from 0 Hz to 13 Hz) of the accelerometer z-axis over a sliding window of 32 samples.

 The accelerometer is configured in high-performance mode at 26 Hz.

-NB: for demonstration purposes, only the accelerometer z-axis is used for computing the magnitude of 16 DFT components (from 0 Hz to 13 Hz).

 The sdft library is provided as binary in the *ispu/lib* folder.